Written by Jenn Whittemore | Photography by Paul Buceta

 Static stretching can be beneficial when performed after weight training.

 FACT.
 Getting some extra movement in after a weight training session can do the body good.
-By decreasing muscular restrictions and increasing range, static stretching afterwards could even get you squatting to new levels.
+By decreasing muscular restrictions and increasing range, stretching afterwards could even get you squatting to new levels.
 Stretches, such as the 90/90 hip stretch (also known as the shin box stretch), can help with tight hips that cause range restrictions during training.
 “When you can contract on both ends, you’re really getting deeper into those hips so you can squat better, lunge better, run–anything where you’re getting into that range of motion with the hip joints,” says Esquer.
 “Getting that body to go into a deeper range than you just were when you were weight training is really beneficial right after you weight train.”

 Static stretching exercises should be performed for 15-20 seconds.